4TUResearchData-Carpentries/2019-06-04-delft/index.md

 {% comment %}
 AUDIENCE
+{% endcomment %}
 "This workshop is open for researchers associated to the Faculty of Applied Sciences and the Faculty of Electrical Engineering, Mathematics & Computer Science @TU Delft"
-Explain who your audience is.
-(In particular, tell readers if the workshop is only open to people from a particular institution.
-{% endcomment %}
 {% if page.carpentry == "swc" %}
 {% include sc/who.html %}
 {% elsif page.carpentry == "dc" %}